Degree Show 2016

 This educational level may be demonstrated by possession of equivalent qualifications; e.g. International Baccalaureat or High School Diploma.

-Applicants will also be considered exceptionally if they present a portfolio of equivalent standard to a one-year Foundation course in art and design and have achieved, or expect to achieve:
+In such cases candidates would be expected to present a portfolio of equivalent standard to a one-year Foundation course in Art and Design and have achieved, or expect to achieve:

 All classes are conducted in English.
 If English is not your first language you will be asked to provide evidence of your English language ability in order to apply for a visa, enrol, and start your course.
 The standard English language requirement for entry is IELTS 6.0 with a minimum of 5.5 in any one paper, or equivalent.
 For further information visit the English Language requirements page.